-Four months ago now, we got accepted to the Y-Combinator for our shared inbox solution.
+Four months ago now, we got accepted to the Y-Combinator for our shared inbox solution, Front.
 We wrote about our first month inside the famous Californian structure.
 But recently, we’ve been asked to write what happened after that.
 And let’s face it, a lot of things happened!

 So here I am again, after 3 months at Y Combinator.
 I’d like to go over what it did for our team, our product and our fundraising.

 (You’ll also find some advice for filling out your YC application and doing the interviews at the end of this article, make sure to check it out if you’re interested.)